deepjs/getting-started-with-deep/tutorial.md

 Let's recap what you learned about the deep.View :

-* you know how to create a view and how to use the what, how, where, done property of the view.
+* you know how to create a view with deep.View() and how to use the what, how, where, done property of the view.
 * you know how to create the json::, swig:: and the dom.xxx:: protocols and how to use them for loading json data, rendering a template using the swig engine and insert the result in your page.
 * you know how to launch the render of a view using it's refresh() function.